-When you are experiencing leg pain, it can be difficult to know what’s causing your discomfort.
-That’s because two different conditions—Peripheral Arterial Disease (PAD) and Chronic Venous Disease (CVD) can make your legs hurt.
+PAD vs CVD: these serious conditions have similar symptoms.
+As a result, when you are experiencing leg pain, it can be difficult to know what’s causing your discomfort.
+That’s because both Peripheral Arterial Disease (PAD) and Chronic Venous Disease (CVD) can make your legs hurt.
 So, how can you tell the difference between these problems?
 Just keep reading for our handy guide!

 What is Peripheral Artery Disease?